 - Install the tire without adding sealant.

 - Remove the valve core using your valve core tool.
-This allows a high volume of air to rush into the tire, and hopefully seat it.
+This allows a high volume of air to rush into the tire and, hopefully, seat it.

 Cross your fingers and try “dry seating” the tire by inflating with a compressor or high-pressure pump.
 Dry seating before you add sealant lets you test the seal.
 You’ll know you nailed it if you get a solid inflation with a couple of telling “pops” as the tire bead seats into the rim.
 This step typically requires inflating to the max recommended psi for your tire to get a solid seat.
 And if the tire does not seal, you can troubleshoot it without the mess of sealant.

-- Let the tire deflate, and add sealant using syringe or injector hose via the valve stem.
+- Let the tire deflate, and add sealant using a syringe or injector hose via the valve stem.

 - Replace valve core. *